-Regular well-child doctor exams are essential to keeping kids healthy and up-to-date with immunizations against many dangerous diseases.
+Regular well-child doctor exams are essential to keeping kids healthy and up-to-date with immunizations against many serious diseases.

 A checkup also is a chance for you to talk with the doctor about developmental and safety issues and to ask any questions you have about your child's overall health.